 The Company has a VIE investment.
 The entity, Just Options LLC was formed to provide option trading and clearing facilities for traders and market makers who became members of Just Options LLC.
 The Company provided the majority of capital to fund the entity.
-According to the revenue sharing agreement combined with the capital investment, the Company continues to be the primary beneficiary of the VIE and due to this we are required to consolidate the entity as a subsidiary.
+According to the revenue sharing agreement combined with the capital investment, the Company continues to be the primary beneficiary of the VIE and due to this, the Company consolidate the entity as a subsidiary.